cartok/frameworks/workspaces/backends/nest-no-orm/README.md

 ## Rough TODOs

-### Stage 1

-- Finish database service
+1. Now
+  - Deploy to free Oracle VM + Github Action
-  - Create database tables
+  - Traefik
-  - Add routes
+  - Local K8s

-### Stage 2

-- Add CI/CD via Github Actions ...
-- Add Git hooks via python pre-commit

-### Stage 3
+1. Eventually afterwards

-- Integrate the backend into one of the frontends
+  - Integrate the backend in one of the frontends + also host it

-### Stage 4
+1. Unlikely to happen soon

-- Implement the rest of the backends
+  - Implement other backends

-### Stage 5

-- Features
+  - Deployment switch via some config file (choose one BE & FE) -> Alwas free deployment for testing purposes.
+  - Add only a few features and improve frontend quality

 ---